mmeowmeow/simple-web-chat/README.md

 or<br>

-`docker compose up -d` from app directory
+`docker compose up -d` from app directory.
+If you want to build it from sources - `docker compose build` and then `docker compose up -d`

 ## List REST API endpoints